Domain Wall as Cosmological Oscillator: Conserving Interaction

+In Figure~\ref{fig:amp}, we present the resonance solution of Equation~\eqref{eq:cceom}.
+For this plot, we set \(\omega_0 = 1\), \(K_0 = 0.05\), and \(\omega = 2\omega_0\).
+The curves in blue, red, and green represent the amplitudes \(\xi(t)\) corresponding to damping coefficients \(\gamma = 0.1\), \(0.05\), and \(0.01\), respectively.
 It is observed that for \(\gamma = 0.1\), the amplitude \(\xi(t)\) oscillates and decays over time.
 With \(\gamma = 0.05\), \(\xi(t)\) oscillates around a constant value.
 In the case of \(\gamma = 0.01\), \(\xi(t)\) shows significant growth over time.
-Notably, since we have \(\gamma = \gamma_H = 3H\) (with radiation effects neglected), the resonant amplitude experiences substantial growth in the late universe.
+Notably, since we have \(\gamma = \gamma_H = 3H\) (with radiation effects neglected), the resonant amplitude experiences substantial growth in the late universe, where \(H\) decreases to a sufficiently small value.
 When \(\xi(t)\) surpasses the critical deformation strain \(A_c\), the domain wall is destroyed.
 Therefore, the resonant destruction of the domain wall remains effective in models that uphold \(Z_2\) symmetry, where no bias potential is present to facilitate the annihilation of the domain wall.